 As a first example, we have selected a Diels-Alder reaction between 4,4-dimethyl-3-methylenepent-1-ene (1) and (E)-dec-5-ene (2).
 This reaction was chosen because 2 has 8 rotatable bonds, which generates thousands of possible conformers.
-Additionally, the presence of a tert-butyl moiety on 1 can reverse the usual endo selectivity.
+Additionally, the presence of a tert-butyl moiety on $\mathbf{1}$ is expected to reverse the usual endo selectivity.
 To feed FASTCAR, we have identified an arbitrary transition state (TS) for both the endo and exo geometries without any a priori.

 For the endo transition state, CREST identified 1258 unique conformers.
-We reduced this number to 714 by initially pruning with CREGEN, and then applying the SpyRMSD code, which yielded 147 conformers for DFT calculation.
+This number was reduced to 714 by initially pruning with CREGEN, and then applying the SpyRMSD code, which yielded 147 conformers for DFT calculations.
 Out of these, 144 transition state (TS) calculations were successfully completed within an energy window of 6.2 kcal/mol.
 The most stable TS was found to be 3.7 kcal/mol lower in energy compared to the arbitrary TS.

 For the exo geometry, CREST identified 1562 unique conformers, which were reduced to 909 after an initial pruning step using CREGEN.
 Finally, 229 conformers were selected for DFT calculation using the SpyRMSD code.
 A total of 229 transition state (TS) calculations were successfully carried out within an energy window of 7.0 kcal/mol.
-The comparison between the most stable TS and the arbitrary TS provided revealed that the former was 3.0 kcal/mol lower in energy.
+The comparison between the most stable TS and the arbitrary input TS revealed that the former was 3.0 kcal/mol lower in energy.

-Finally, upon examining the arbitrary TS, it was found that the exo configuration demonstrated greater stability by 1.5 kcal/mol.
+Finally, upon examining the arbitrary input TS, it was found that the exo configuration demonstrated greater stability by 1.5 kcal/mol.
 After the procedure, it was found that the most stable exo conformer had an energy level 0.8 kcal/mol lower than its endo counterpart (Figure 4), showing as expected that a proper consideration of the conformational degrees of freedom is essential if one is desiring to study chemical reactivity and selectivity - used in a two-level Maxwell-Boltzmann model, a difference of activation barriers of 1.5 kcal/mol indeed results in a selectivity at room temperature of 93:7, which drops to 80:20 at 0.8 kcal/mol).
-On a closing note, the unexpected preference for the exo geometry can be explained by the steric repulsion caused by the tert-butyl group.
+Taking into account all retained conformers, we eventually end up in a 86:14 (exo:endo) selectivity, which further stresses the usefulness of not restricting the analysis to the sole lowest energy geometry.